EDGE

 Incumbents

-Incumbents in the neobank space mainly consist of traditional banks and other financial institutions such as investment banks, which are increasingly focused on creating digital-only services to attract new market segments.
-While most disruptors have focused on serving the unmet needs of individual customers, incumbents appear to be equally invested in serving both individuals and businesses.
+Incumbents in the neobank space primarily comprise traditional banks and other financial institutions such as payment service providers, which are increasingly emphasizing the development of digital-only services to attract new market segments.
+While most disruptors have concentrated on addressing the unmet needs of individual customers, incumbents seem equally committed to serving both individuals and businesses.

 Additionally, incumbents also comprise wealth management platforms such as Acorns and SoFi, which have ventured into the space by incorporating banking products such as checking and savings accounts into their wealth management offering.